 - You caused an accident or injured someone

-These enhancements can result in further mandatory jail time.
+These enhancements can increase the amount of DWI jail time you face for an impaired driving offense in California.
 If you face a potential sentence enhancement, a DUI defense attorney can try to get your charge reduced to a regular DUI or even something less serious.

 Jail vs. Prison in a DUI Case

-Many people use jail and prison to mean the same thing, but they aren’t.
+Many people use the words jail and prison interchangeably, but they refer to two different things.
 A jail is a local facility, often run by the County Sheriff or your police department.
-Prison is a state-run penitentiary like you see in prison movies.
+Prison is a state-run penitentiary where inmates typically serve longer sentences for more serious crimes.

 Jail time is often considered less severe than prison time for several reasons:

-- Jails house less violent offenders and are considered safer
+- Jails houses less violent offenders and are considered safer

 - In jail, you are closer to your family and your community